Identities & Keys

 Member identity — authoring operations

-Section titled “Member identity — authoring operations”Authority lives in the member identity: an Ed25519 keypair held per namespace, generated on first use and persisted.
+Section titled “Member identity — authoring operations”Authority lives in the member identity: a single Ed25519 keypair per node, generated on first use and persisted.
 It is the author on every operation and the key that signs an operation’s id (see Operations & the DAG).
-Membership, roles, and capabilities (defined in Governance) are all expressed in terms of member public keys.
+Membership, roles, and capabilities (defined in Governance) are expressed in terms of the account this key writes as, not the key itself.

 Scope key — reading a scope